 There are various reasons for automating your real estate business.
-A common reason is that you have another full time job and you want to tell your boss to bite the bullet!
+A common reason is that you have another full-time job and you want to tell your boss to bite the bullet!
 (Always my favorite).
 Perhaps you've learned the fundamentals down pat and you want to create a real business.
-Maybe, like in my case, You just got bored with the repetitive, time sucking tasks that were all required to make the business run.
+Maybe, like in my case, you just got bored with the repetitive, time-sucking tasks that were all required to make the business run.

 Creating a real estate business that runs on auto pilot is a sophisticated process.
 It needs to be well thought out, and executed so that everyone on your team knows what their role is, and what the goals of your company are.

 If you're considering (or are in the process of) automating your real estate business, keep reading!
 I'm going to reveal the top 3 real estate automation mistakes that real estate wholesalers can make when automating their business

 I have to bring this up first because A LOT and I mean a lot) of people that are just getting into the real estate business have a grand illusion that they can run their businesses without any money.
 This is so far from the truth that it's not even funny.